vloebel/day-scheduler/README.md

 * write list and style calendar
 * Set up HTML & basic CSS

-TBD: Source html and css were provided, and our Instructor gave us a sample bootstrap row to use.
-The resulting schedule appears compressed in width.
-Class instructor said not to focus on it for this assignment.

 ## Overview
 Create a simple calendar application that allows the user to save events for each hour of the business day.
 The application uses the [Moment.js](https://momentjs.com/) library to work with date and time.